 Performance outcomes Acceptable outcomes All ERAs PO1 Development is suitably located and designed to avoid or mitigate environmental harm to the acoustic environment .
 AO1.1 Development meets the acoustic quality objectives for sensitive receptors identified in the Environmental Protection (Noise) Policy 2008.
 PO2 Development is suitably located and designed to avoid or mitigate environmental harm to the air environment .
 AO2.1 Development meets the air quality objectives of the Environmental Protection (Air) Policy 2008.
 PO3 Development, other than intensive animal industry for poultry farming, is suitably located and designed to avoid or mitigate environmental harm on adjacent sensitive land uses caused by odour.
 No acceptable outcome is prescribed.
 PO4 Development is suitably located and designed to avoid or mitigate environmental harm to the receiving waters environment.
-PO5 Development is designed to include elements AO4.1 Development meets the management intent, water quality guidelines and objectives of the Environmental Protection (Water) Policy 2009.
-No acceptable outcome is prescribed. which: TWO acceptable outcome is prescribed.
+PO5 Development is designed to include elements which: AO4.1 Development meets the management intent, water quality guidelines and objectives of the Environmental Protection (Water) Policy 2009.
+No acceptable outcome is prescribed.

+D- who will have been a suite a man Associable suiteemes

 rformance outcomes Acceptable outcomes

 1. prevent or minimise the production of

 hazardous contaminants and waste as by-

-products; or
+2 products; or

-2. contain and treat hazardous contaminants on-
+2.

 site rather than releasing them into the

 environment; and

 3. provide secondary containment to prevent the

 accidental release of hazardous contaminants

 to the environment from spillage or leaks.

 6 Environmentally hazardous materials No acceptable outcome is prescribed.

 ated on-site are stored to avoid or minimise their

 ease into the environment due to inundation

-ing flood events.
+ring flood events.

 development - matters of state environmental

 7 Development: No acceptable outcome is prescribed.

 1. avoids impacts on matters of state

 environmental significance; or

 2. minimises and mitigates impacts on matters of

 state environmental significance after

 demonstrating avoidance is not reasonably

 possible; and

 3. provides an offset if, after demonstrating all

 reasonable avoidance, minimisation and

 mitigation measures are undertaken, the

 development results in an acceptable

 significant residual impact on a matter of

 state environmental significance.

-арр tutory note: For Brisbane core port land, an offset may only be lied to development on land identified as E1 aservation/Buffer, E2 Open Space or Buffer/Investigation in the

-Bris bane Port LUP precinct plan.
+app Cor tutory note: For Brisbane core port land, an offset may only be lied to development on land identified as E1 iservation/Buffer, E2 Open Space or Buffer/Investigation in the sbane Port LUP precinct plan.
+For the Brisbane Port LUP, see

+w.portbris.com.au
-Note e: Guidance for determining if the development will have a

-sigi nificant residual impact on a matter of state environmental

-sigi nificance is provided in the Significant Residual Impact

-deline, Department of State Development, Infrastructure and

-nning, 2014.
-Where the significant residual impact is sidered an acceptable impact on the matter of state

-env rironmental significance and an offset is considered

-ropriate, the offset should be delivered in accordance with the
+sigi sigi Gui Plai con env e: Guidance for determining if the development will have a nificant residual impact on a matter of state environmental nificance is provided in the Significant Residual Impact deline, Department of State Development, Infrastructure and nning, 2014.
+Where the significant residual impact is sidered an acceptable impact on the matter of state rironmental significance and an offset is considered ropriate, the offset should be delivered in accordance with the

-rironmental Offsets Act 2014.
-An .
+vironmental Offsets Act 2014.

 tegory C areas and category R areas of vegetati

-l .
-8 Development: avoids impacts on category C areas of No acceptable outcome is prescribed.
+PO 8 Development: No acceptable outcome is prescribed.

+1. , , ,

-1. vegetation and category R areas of vegetation;
+vegetation and category R areas of vegetation;

+or

-2 Or minimises and mitigates impacts on category C
+2. minimises and mitigates impacts on category C

-2. minimises and mitigates impacts on category C areas and category R areas of vegetation after
+areas and category R areas of vegetation after

 demonstrating avoidance is not reasonably

 possible.

-Int possible. ensive animal industry - poultry farming (ERA 4 [(2))
+ensive animal industry - poultry farming (ERA 4

-9 Poultry farming development (where farming AO9.1 For poultry farming involving 300,000 birds or
+9 Poultry farming development (where farming A09.1 For poultry farming involving 300,000 birds or

 re than 200,000 birds) is suitably located and less, development meets the separation distances

 signed to avoid or mitigate environmental harm as determined using the S-factor methodology to:

-On adjacent sensitive land uses caused by odour.
+on adjacent sensitive land uses caused by odour.
 1. a sensitive land use in a rural zone; and

 2. boundary of a non-rural zone.

-OB

 OR

 1